oroinc/documentation/user_guide/channel_guide.rst

 Adding an Entity
 --------------------------
-If you have chosen a Custom Channel type, there will be no initially add Entities.
+If you have chosen a Custom Channel type, there will be no initially added Entities.
 For B2B and Magento Channel their specific values will be already in the list.
 You can use the drop down menu to add any System or Custom Entities that are not yet in the list.
 (For the sake of the following example there had been created a Custom Entity named "CEntity".

 |S05|